mikecinnamon/MLearning/[ML-20] Transfer learning.md

 We trained this model in example ML-19 with the MNIST data.
 In the context of this lecture, who would say that it is the pre-trained model.
 We can see it as composed of two parts:

 * The **convolutional base**, a stack of three `Conv2D` layers and two `MaxPooling2D` layers.
 This part encodes the picture as a vector of length 576.
 This transformation is what we called an **embedding** (see lecture ML-22).
-Because of the pretraining the embedding generates vector that are appropriate for recognizing shapes and corners.
+Because of the pretraining the embedding generates vectors that are appropriate for recognizing shapes and corners.

 * The **top classifier**, which is like an MLP model with a hidden layer of 64 nodes whose input is a vector of length 576.
 The `Flatten` layer does not have any parameter, so it can be included in this part or in the base.
 This part classifies the embedding vectors as digits.